lvillatoroq/cisco_comission/README.md

 # Commissioning Tool

 This a python script that automatically collects a set of commands to validate configurations.
+All cisco platforms supported.
+Hirschmann support is limited to RSP devices.

 ## Requirements